cloudquery/cloudquery/plugins/source/aws/docs/configuration.md

 ## AWS Spec

-This is the top level spec used by AWS source plugin.
+This is the top level spec used by the AWS source plugin.

 - `regions` ([]string) (default: Empty.
 Will use all enabled regions)

   Regions to use.

-- `accounts` ([][account](#account)) (default: current account)
+- `accounts` ([][Account](#account)) (default: current account)

-  All accounts to fetch information from
+  List of all accounts to fetch information from

 - `organization` ([Organization](#organization)) (default: not used)

-  In AWS organization mode will source all accounts underneath automatically
+  In AWS organization mode, CloudQuery will source all accounts underneath automatically

 - `debug` (bool) (default: false)

-  If true will log AWS debug logs including retries and other requests/response metadata
+  If true, will log AWS debug logs, including retries and other request/response metadata

 ## Account